-Join Todd Perkins for an in-depth discussion in this video What you should know before taking this course, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video What you should know before taking this course, part of iOS App Development: Apple iCloud API (2013).

 While you will need some Basic iOS and Objective-C experience coming to this course, you won't have to be too advanced.
 So if you've already watched an iOS Essential Training Course, you should be good to go for this course.
 But definitely having any extra programming background helps.
 So the more experience you have with Objective-C, the better.
 But again, coming into this course, I'm really expecting you to just have some basic familiarity with developing an iOS application.